LAKHVINDER997/Newproject-demo/README.md

 # Newproject-demo
-This is my 1st repositiry
+This is my 1st git repository